snubwoody/wakunguma.com/src/pages/blog/a-guide-to-hosting-rust.md

 }
 ```

 Behind the scenes deployments are run on AWS EC2 with Fargate, with 0.25 vCPU's and 500 MB RAM as a default.
-Scaling...

-Shuttle is designed the way most rust web apps are built: a framework, database and secret manager.
+Shuttle is designed to be used the way most rust web apps are built.
 It is **very** opinionated, which is by design, when it works it works well.
-However it might not be exactly attuned to your use case and there's not much leeway to customise things.
+However it might not be exactly attuned to your use case and there's not much freedom to customise things.
 ## Supabase
 [Supabase](https://supabase.com/) is an open source backend as a service and is meant to be used entirely as a backend with client libraries supporting it.
 However it does comes with a managed database and authentication, which you can connect to directly, so there are merits to using it with rust.

 You can use a library like `sqlx` to connect directly to the database using a connection string `postgresql://postgres:[PASSWORD]@db.[PROJECT].supabase.co:5432/postgres`.

 You would still have to host your rust app on another other platforms.
 Even though there is no official rust client library, you can actually use most, if not all, of the services through the REST API.
 The docs have little to no information on this but all their repositories are listed on their [github org](https://github.com/supabase) with documentation on how to use them.
-## Self-hosting
-And of course you always have the option of hosting on your own computer/server.
-I don't think many people would do this, but I'll include it for perspective.
-There's a few different ways to do this, none of which are advised for your personal device.

-First we need to expose our device to the internet, for security our local device IP address is private and changes frequently.
-The router, however, does have a static IP.
-When you do this, you're exposing your device to the entire internet as it is, there could be vulnerabilities you might not even know about.
-Any app could have a `auth.json` file is some folder, or personal pictures.

-Go into your router settings and forward a port to the LAN IP of your device.
-Now the device can publicly be accessed at this port.
-You can find the public IP of this router at [whatismyip.com](https://www.whatismyip.com/).
-You can also use a paid service like [ngrok](https://ngrok.com/docs/getting-started/) or [localtunnel](https://theboroer.github.io/localtunnel-www/) which will tunnel to a specific port and give you a public url.

-You go into your router configuration and forward port 80 to the LAN IP of the computer running the web server.

-Buy a domain and point it to your static ip.

-Now that every one is the world can connect to your server, you'll probably want some protection.
-A firewall is a good start.

-And now it's important that this server is always on 24/7.
 ## Pricing comparison
 You may have noticed that I didn't include pricing on any of these.
 Pricing is important however it's very dependant on the region, provider and config.
 Most of the above services are free to very cheap for small projects, but the more you need, the more you pay.
 I would have liked to include a comprehensive pricing table but it varies so much so I'll just link the relevant pages.
 - [Cloud Run](https://cloud.google.com/run/pricing)